-The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
-The financial statements are presented in Canadian dollars unless otherwise noted.
+The Company's condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") and specifically with IFRS applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting (IAS 34).
+These condensed interim consolidated financial statements should be read in conjunction with the Company's audited financial statements for the year ended April 30, 2014.
+These financial statements are presented in Canadian dollars unless otherwise noted.